 I was working on a different blog post, but this video has taken over my mind – and my smile.
 If you need a bit of happy time today, this is for you!
 (And as a bonus, how many of the movies can you name?)
 Doesn’t that make you just start dancing in your seat?
 While your toes are still tapping, I’ve got to get back to writing now.
 So far, though, I see these movies in the video (in no particular order): Beetlejuice Get Smart Risky Business Flashdance (the newer version) Beauty and the Beast Happy Feet Mean Girls Mary Poppins Mamma Mia!
 Grease Saturday Night Fever Dirty Dancing Big Frozen The Sound of Music The Mask The Blues Brothers Enchanted West Side Story Puss n Boots There are a few more I know and can’t remember the names of, and even more that I haven’t seen.
 Can you … Continue reading

 The power of thunderstorms fascinates me.
 Tree branches whip in the wind, rain pelts against the roof, hail clatters on the deck and the skylights.
 Thunder rolls and cracks, and I count seconds until the flash of white.
 When the lightning and thunder come on top of each other, I startle, shudder and look on in amazement, safe in my house.
 No matter what I’m supposed to be doing (including sleeping at night) I find myself drawn to the window to witness the spectacle.
 On the other hand, when cottony fog muffles the outside world, cocooning me in my solitary day, I’m grateful that the only commute I have is the three paces to my computer.
-And when a soft, gentle rain waters the grass and flowers, the patter on the roof becomes white noise.
-These gray days make me glad to stay home and curl up.
-It should be … Continue reading
+And when a soft, gentle rain waters the grass and flowers, I feel like taking a book out to the outdoor table set.
+These gray days make me glad to stay home and curl … Continue reading

 I see my mother when I look in the mirror.
 The line of my jaw, the way my eyelids crease, the bump on the bridge of my nose.
 But I especially see her when I’m tired – when my skin is sagging and flat and my brow is wrinkled.
 I think, ohhh, I look old.
 And yet when I get to see my mother in person (about twice a year since we’re 2,000 miles apart), I see beauty.
 Yes, at 79 years and 10 months old, she definitely has wrinkles.
 And age spots.
 And she’s not very tall anymore.
 But she is strong and intelligent and her eyes can sparkle with fun.
 All my growing up, Mom worked: at an office job, at home, with the horses and other livestock.
 I’d try to bury myself in a book after my chores were done and she’d call me out to help … Continue reading